pytobot/gitbook/programming/setup.md

 Raspberry Pi try connect to network with SSID = ...
 PASS= ...

-If raspberry pi cant connect to the network it will setup as an AP. \`
+If Raspberry Pi cant connect to the network it will setup as an AP. \`